Clark State Scholars

 Violation of any local, state, or federal law; including but not limited to driving under the influence of alcohol and possession of illegal substances

-The Clark State Foundation has the following obligations for participants in the Clark State Scholars program:
+The Clark State Foundation has the following obligations for participants in the Scholars program:

 -